jordles/notes/React.md

 React components always follows these rules:
   - Components must return a single root element, meaning that they cannot return multiple elements.
-  - Components must be named with a capital letter. (important for JSX to recognize them as custom components and not built-in HTML elements / components)
+  - Components must be named with a capital letter. (important for JSX to recognize them as custom components and not built-in HTML elements / host components)

 ![alt text](media/react-components.png)